nmstreethran/duolingo/README.md

 mypassword = 'my_duolingo_password'
 ```

-After running this script, CSV and JSON files containing the vocabulary will be saved in the same directory, using the format `vocab_XX` in the extensions `.csv` and `.json` respectively. `XX` refers to the language code as defined by Duolingo.
+After running this script, CSV, JSON, TeX and PDF files containing the vocabulary will be saved in the same directory, using the naming convention `vocab_XX`. `XX` refers to the language code as defined by Duolingo.
 The codes in the table below are the ones I am aware of (mostly corresponding to [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)).
 When tested with the dictionary URL (`https://d2.duolingo.com/api/1/dictionary/hints/en/XX?token=hello`), the languages denoted `yes` produced an output.
-However, this script is not guaranteed to work for all languages that produced an output, especially ones with non-latin alphabets, as it has only been tested with German, Irish Gaelic, Latin and Norwegian (Bokmål).
+However, this script is not guaranteed to work for all languages that produced an output, especially ones with non-latin alphabets, as it has only been tested with German, Irish Gaelic, Scottish Gaelic, Latin and Norwegian (Bokmål).

 **Code** | **Language** | **Latin alphabet?** | **Does it produce an output?**
 --- | --- | --- | ---